nanomad/saic-python-mqtt-gateway/README.md

 There is a [docker compose file](docker-compose.yml) that shows how to set up the service.

-First setup the hidden ".env" file in the root directory of the project with your specific data
+First setup the hidden `.env` file in the root directory of the project with your specific data.
+The contents of this file will populate environment variables inside the container.

+Alternatively, if you are conserned about security you can define your variables inside `.secret.env` and mount this file as `/.env` in the container.

 Test your setup with
 ```